 + We work with children who have been orphaned, many by the Ebola crisis, to reunite them with their families.
 By finding a relative who can care for them, or uniting them with another foster family, we make sure that these children don’t have to fend for themselves anymore.

-Sustainability is at the heart of what Street Child aims to achieve.
-For many families that we work with, the cost of education is too high.
-Poverty keeps thousands of children out of school, but we are working to change that.
+Sustainability is at the heart of what we do.
+For many of the families we work with, the cost of education is too high, and poverty keeps thousands of children out of school.

-+ We offer family business grants so families can setup sustainable businesses
++ We offer business grants so that parents or caregivers can set up sustainable businesses.

-+ We provide business training so parents can learn how to save and continue investing in and expanding their business
++ We provide training so that business owners can learn how to save and continue investing in and expanding their businesses.

 + We tailor our support to individual families, so they can help themselves to cover the costs of feeding, clothing, and educating their children.